DolphinCoder/SharkTracking2023/README.md

 ### Larger code documents

 **LocationBinning**
-An R code document that demonstrates:
+An R script that demonstrates:
 - how to create polygons bounding aggregations sites
 - how to bin individual tracker pings into these polygons
 - how to clean the data afterwards